pzimbrod/pzimbrod.github.io/_pages/about.md

 ## My interests

 Mostly growing from those specific topics, I have developed a fascination for computational modelling and in particular modelling mathematically tough problems that are governed by PDEs.
-Processes that involve multiscale phenomena and stiff problems have taken me from Finite Volume over CG and DG Finite Element to data-driven operator methods.
+Processes that involve multiscale phenomena and stiff problems have taken me from Finite Volume over CG and DG Finite Element methods to custom, high performance mixed Galerkin approximations.

 I am also interested in materials informatics, especially new ways of obtaining process-structure-property-performance relationships by means of HPC and physics-informed machine learning.